Happy 2017 all!

 Being the major nerd that I am, I did automate the whole thing using Chef.
 You can find the recipes

-on my github.
+.
 I even had it set up so that chef would handle updating

 the site when I checked a new post into git.